 Image credits: David Brighten.

-If you’re interested in reading more about the threats facing New Zealand’s yellow-eyed penguin, you might like to read World’s rarest penguin suffers disease, starvation, and selfies.
+If you’re interested to know more about New Zealand’s yellow-eyed penguin, you might like to read World’s rarest penguin suffers disease, starvation, and selfies.

 © All posts are protected by copyright with all rights reserved.
 You are very welcome to link to an article, but if you would like to re-publish my work, commercially or non-commercially, please contact me.
 Thank you.